3 to 4 years full-time

 Please refer to the Australian Government website for more details.

 Work-integrated learning activities (professional placements) integrate theoretical learning with its application in the workplace.
-The inclusion of work-integrated learning activities in the degree program demonstrates Griffith's commitment to preparing its graduates for success in their working life.
+The inclusion of work-integrated learning activities in the degree program demonstrates Griffith's commitment to preparing its graduates for success in their working life, while meeting Exercise and Sports Science Australia (ESSA) accreditation requirements.

-In this program you will spend time in the work/professional environment undertaking placements at various locations.
-Placements may be outside of the Brisbane metropolitan/Gold Coast area including northern New South Wales and (by negotiation) interstate or overseas.
+In this program students will spend time in the work/professional environment undertaking placements at various locations throughout Australia.
+Placements may be outside of the Brisbane metropolitan/Gold Coast area including New South Wales, interstate or overseas.
+Total work placement hours are 140hrs over one Trimester of study.

 You will be prepared for work as an exercise specialist for community or sports organisations as a clinical scientist specialising in cardiac; respiratory and sleep medicine; as a rehabilitation, sports or recreation manager; a strength and conditioning coach; or as an occupational health and safety officer.